 We’ve outlined some typical requirements for both English-based and Japanese-based university programs:

 Requirements for English-taught programs

 Many universities are introducing programs taught in English to attract more international students.
 To be eligible, you’ll usually need to complete at least 12 years of education in your home country.

-Kyoto University - Engineering
+Example 1: Kyoto University - Engineering

-This programme has some very specific prerequisites:
+This program has some very specific requirements:

 - You cannot be a Japanese citizen or dual citizen.

 - You must have at least 12 years of education outside of Japan by the time the course starts, and/or hold GCE A-Level, German Abitur, International Baccalaureate, or Baccalaureate qualifications.